 - 2 blocks (8 oz each) cream cheese, softened completely

 - 2/3 cup granulated sugar

 - 1 teaspoon vanilla extract

-Preheat oven to 350°F. Line muffin pan with muffin liners.
-Set aside.
+Preheat oven to 350°F. Line muffin pan with muffin liners and set aside.

-Cool completely.
+Cool completely in pan (about 45 minutes).
 Refrigerate for at least 2 hours.